uwu/sheltupdate/README.md

-# SheltUpdate
+# sheltupdate

-SheltUpdate is a fork of [GooseUpdate](https://github.com/goose-nest/gooseupdate), which replicates Discord's update API, but injecting mods or other tweaks while serving modules.
+sheltupdate is a fork of [GooseUpdate](https://github.com/goose-nest/gooseupdate), which replicates Discord's update API, and injects mods and tweaks into the served modules.

+Changes from GooseUpdate:
-This version has minor fixes to bring it up to date, and different branches, in line with its use for injecting shelter.
+ - Fixes to bring it up to date for 2024
+ - Different branches, for use with shelter
+ - Hugely refactored and converted to use much more modern technology (axios -> fetch, fastify -> hono, etc.)
+ - (TODO) A more robust patch system that improves multi-mod support

 # Branches

 Check the [shelter documentation](https://github.com/uwu/shelter/blob/main/README.md) for install instructions.

-The uwu.network instance of sheltupdate hosts the branches exactly as found in this repository:
+The [uwu.network instance](https://inject.shelter.uwu.network) of sheltupdate hosts the branches exactly as found in this repository:
  - `shelter` - injects shelter
  - `vencord` - injects vencord. currently cannot coexist with shelter (WIP)
  - `betterdiscord` - injects BD.